Use the tabs to select a module. All resources are free.

-My school will be using Edexcel.
+My school will be using Edexcel, and we already have copies of the Pearson textbooks for each student.
 For Further Maths, we will be doing the full normal maths A Level within the first year, thus covering Pure 1, Pure 2 and Statistics/Mechanics.
-We have not yet decided on exact combinations of options for Further Mathematicians in Year 13, but this will likely feature combinations of FP3, Further Statistics and Further Mechanics (although FP4 and Further Advanced Mechanics may be thrown in the mix depending on number of classes and student demand).
+We have not yet decided on exact combinations of options for Further Mathematicians in Year 13, but this will likely feature combinations of FP1, Further Statistics and Further Mechanics (although FP2 and Further Advanced Mechanics may be thrown in the mix depending on number of classes and student demand).

 For both Single Maths and Further Maths, there will be two teachers teaching each Year 12 A Level class.
 The structure of the first year for each teacher will be as follows: (provisional and subject to change)

 This ensures that students are exposed to Core/Pure material throughout the year.
 We will be planning the second year at a later date.